AlBundy33/netcheck/README.md

 Install in crontab on a device running 24/7 (in my case a raspberry pi).

+Edit your crontab with
 ```
 crontab -e
 ```

-and add this entry to check connection every minute
+and add this entry to check your internet connection every minute
 ```
 * * * * * /home/pi/netcheck/netcheck.sh
 ```